sk5268/Image-To-Calendar/README.md

 # Image-To-Calendar
-Upload a timetable and image and add your schedules to Google Calendar
+Upload a timetable image and add your schedule to Google Calendar